2016–17 UEFA Youth League knockout phase: Format

 On 17 July 2014, the UEFA emergency panel ruled that Ukrainian and Russian clubs would not be drawn against each other "until further notice" due to the political unrest between the countries.
-This restriction, if necessary, applies to the draws for the knockout round play-offs, round of 16 and quarter-finals (should such meeting be possible given that the identity of the quarter-finalists are not known at the time of the draw), where matches are hosted by one of the teams, but not to the semi-finals and final, which are played at a neutral venue.
+This restriction, if necessary, applied to the draws for the knockout round play-offs, round of 16 and quarter-finals (should such meeting be possible given that the identity of the quarter-finalists were not known at the time of the draw), where matches were hosted by one of the teams, but not to the semi-finals and final, which were played at a neutral venue.